OWASP/www-policy/operational/grants.md

 ### Non-transferability

 Grants are not transferable, cannot be passed on, or resold to others.
-Grants can seek additional volunteers to help complete the grant and share the grant with the volunteers.
+Grant recipients can seek additional volunteers to help complete the grant and share the grant with the volunteers.

 ## Transparency, Integrity, and Oversight